-Someone recently wrote to us, "I'm interested in the idea [of Bonusly], but the bonus amounts seem trivial ($10, $20).
+Someone recently wrote to the Bonusly team, stating: "I'm interested in the idea [of Bonusly], but the bonus amounts seem trivial ($10, $20).
 This could seem more insulting than positive.
 When you can't even buy lunch with your ‘bonus’, what's the point of working?"

 On the surface, this is a totally reasonable conclusion to jump to.
-If one gets a micro-bonus of, say, $10 for closing a big deal or shipping a major feature, will they feel insulted that such a low value is being put on their work?
+If an employee gets a small bonus of, say, $10, for closing a big deal or shipping a major feature, will they feel insulted that such a low value is being put on their work?

-To get to the answer, let’s unpack a central assumption of the question above: that micro-bonuses are the entirety of your compensation.
+To get to the answer, let’s unpack the central assumption of the above question: that these small bonuses are the entirety of your compensation.
 This assumption is false.
-Micro-bonuses are given on top of salary, benefits, vacation, and and other common forms of compensation.
-If all you get for your hard work is a $10 micro-bonus, you should quit immediately and report your employer for violating minimum wage laws.
+Small bonuses are given on top of salary, benefits, vacation, and other common forms of compensation.
+If all you get for your hard work is a $10 "bonus," you should find another employer that actually values its employees.

-We can explore this further with a thought experiment: imagine that you are a worker who already receives fair compensation for your work.
-On top of that, you receive frequent, spontaneous, and meaningful praise from your peers in the form of micro-bonuses.
+We can explore this further with a thought experiment: imagine you are a worker who already receives fair compensation for your work.
+On top of that, you receive frequent, spontaneous, and meaningful praise from your peers in the form of small bonuses.
 Does this already happen at your workplace?
 How would you feel if it did?

 This thought experiment hints at the complex reasons behind why we work, and what conditions are conducive to having employees who love their jobs.

 At this point, a bit of background on psychology is useful.
-I’d like to introduce one concept, Maslow’s Hierarchy of Needs.
-This pyramid models the order of human needs, which must be met in order for us to perform at a high level and feel fulfilled.
+Maslow’s Hierarchy of Needs models the order of human needs, which must be met in order for us to perform at a high level and feel fulfilled.

-Your salary and other benefits help meet to two basic needs: Physiological needs (healthcare, food, water, shelter) and security needs (you can save up a nest egg, maybe purchase a house, etc).
+Your salary and other benefits help meet two basic needs: physiological needs (healthcare, food, water, shelter) and security needs (you can save up a nest egg, maybe purchase a house, etc).

-Micro-bonuses from Bonusly help satisfy your higher-order needs.
+Small bonuses from Bonusly can help satisfy your higher-order needs.
 Peer recognition addresses the human need for belonging and esteem.
 An old-school businessman may scoff at these needs, believing them to be optional, but they’re not.
-In fact, ‘lack of appreciation’ is one of the most-cited reasons for why employees quit.
+In fact, lack of appreciation is one of the most-cited reasons why employees quit.

 Research by MIT economist Dan Ariely supports this idea.
-In a recent TED talk, he presented three key findings that demonstrate why micro-bonuses are so powerful:
+In a recent TED talk, he presented three key findings that demonstrate why small bonuses are so powerful:

 As you can see, work—what we do, why we do it, and how we feel about it—involves a lot more than just money.
 There is complex human psychology at work.
-By understanding that psychology you can then make decisions and implement programs that will promote a healthier, happier, and more productive workforce.
+By understanding the psychology behind it, you can make decisions and implement programs that will promote a healthier, happier, and more productive workforce.